-The introduction of the Scottish rate of Income Tax from 6 April 2016 individuals will pay tax at the UK (England, Wales and Northern Ireland) or Scottish Income Tax rate(s) depending on the individual’s residency status.
+The introduction of Scottish tax from 6 April 2016 individuals will pay tax at the UK (England, Wales and Northern Ireland) or Scottish tax rate(s) depending on the individual’s residency status.

 The Income Tax Residency Status screen on NPS will display ‘Scottish Taxpayer’ for the tax year where the individual is liable to pay tax at the Scottish rate(s) and their tax code will have an S prefix.
-Further information about the Scottish rate of Income Tax is given at PAYE100035.
+Further information about Scottish tax is given at PAYE100035.

 Statutory Instrument (SI) 2003 No.2682 Regulations 148 - 172 gives details of two separate schemes in operation for Jobseeker’s allowance (JSA).

 Normal Cases (Chapter 1)

 This is the main scheme.
 The Department for Work and Pensions (DWP) operates a modified form of PAYE on taxable amounts of benefit paid to the wholly unemployed.
 Claims are made at local Benefit Offices.

 Special Cases (Chapter 2)

 This is a subsidiary scheme for Special Cases, sometimes called temporary stop claimants.
 The DWP tells HMRC and the individuals concerned of amounts of taxable benefit paid to